Diegotistical/Diegotistical/README.md

 ---

 ### Currently Working On
-- Implementing Black-Scholes & Greeks in Python
 - Applying Machine Learning to my projects (PyTorch)
-- Studying Calculus and Multivariable Calculus (MIT OCW)
 - Backtesting systematic strategies using real market data
 - Preparing for future graduate studies in Financial Engineering